CS19 Fall 2016

 This program is going to use two classes called BookCode and Cryptor.
 These classes should be easy-to-use and work efficiently.

 The BookCode class should have a constructor that takes a string filename parameter for a wordlist.
 A wordlist file is a series of single words followed by an integer (separated by one single space) with one entry per line.
 The words will be all lowercase, and no integer value will be duplicated.

 BookCode will have a public function named lookup(int).
 This function should accept an integer parameter, and return the corresponding string from the word list.
 This function should return an empty string if the integer doesn't have a matching string entry.

 A sample file named codebreaker-words.txt has been copied to your home directory on Pengo.
-Your program should always open the file with that name.
+Your program should always open the file as specified on the command line.

 Create a second class called Cryptor.
 This class will use a BookCode object to lookup keywords, pass the filename of the wordlist to the BookCode object upon creation.

 Your function should have two public functions named encrypt and decrypt. encrypt has two parameters: an int that represents a page, and a string to encode. decrypt has one parameter, a string to decode.
 Both functions should have a string return type which would be the encoded or decoded string.